 My big dream was always to go to college so that I could take care of myself and live an independent life.
 Now if I can realize this dream, I’ll be able to take care of Jasper, and I’ll have the opportunity to help others who are in similar situations. “

 Despite all the hardships that Faith has gone through, she still managed to do well in school, and qualify for one of the best universities in Kenya.
 Faith’s goal is to study Hospitality and Tourism Management at Kenyatta University, a public university.
 Unfortunately even public universities are expensive in Kenya.

 We at AAH would love to send Faith to college, but as a small non-profit organization our resources are very limited and we can’t afford the cost of school fees, nor the cost of living for her and her child.
 All contributions will be allocated directly towards paying for her Bachelor's Degree and her cost of living.

 We are so thankful to everyone who is ready to support her, even with a small amount.

 *The names of Faith and Jasper have been changed to protect their identities.

 U.S. donations to Agatha Amani House are made through Empowering Minds International, INC (EMI).
 All donations go towards funding the organization and its programs including the Agatha Amani House.
 EMI is a 501C3 nonprofit organization, donations are tax deductible.

 All photos and/or videos of survivors used throughout Agatha Amani House's website/promotional materials are used with the permission of said survivors.
-No resident of the shelter will be shown or mentioned by name without explicit permission.
+No survivor from the shelter will be shown or mentioned by name without explicit permission.